 If you work in delivery, logistics, or fleet management, you’ll probably need to add 100+ stops to your daily route.
 You’ll also need visualization features, and the ability to save routes.

-If you work in field sales, you typically visit 15-20 customers or prospects every day.
-The more sales meetings you have, the more you can sell.
+If you work in the field sales or field services industries , you typically visit 15-20 customers every day.
+The more meetings you have, the better.
 Plus, you need to keep track of each of your interactions with customers.

-Whether you’re a field salesperson or you’re just trying to optimize your multi-stop route, you’ll need a tool that gives you the best route by simply entering all your stops.
+Whether you’re a field salesperson, field service technician or you’re just trying to optimize your multi-stop route, you’ll need a tool that gives you the best route by simply entering all your stops.

-Google route planner doesn’t do that.
-You will have to put in extra time to manually plot a route on Gmaps, and it’s not guaranteed that the route will be entirely optimized.
+Google Maps route planner doesn’t do that.
+You will have to put in extra time to manually plot a route on Google Maps, and it’s not guaranteed that the route will be entirely optimized.

-For example, if you’re in field sales, Badger Maps allows you to add 100+ stops and build the most efficient route.
+For example, if you’re working in the field, Badger Maps allows you to add 100+ stops and build the most efficient route, making it a great alternative to Google Maps for those with more complicated routing requirements.

 It then gives you turn-by-turn directions, with the ability to set departure, arrival, and duration times for each stop, so you have an estimate of how early or late you’ll be for each location.

-If you’re a field sales rep, you probably meet with 15-20 prospects and customers in a day.
-That means that you need to easily view, manage, and optimize your entire day’s route.
+With an average of 15-20 prospects and customers to meet in a day, you need to easily view, manage, and optimize your entire day’s route.

 Using Google Maps would mean wasting hours each day to plan your route.
-On the other side, using the right route optimization app will cut your driving time in half.
+But if you want to find the best route between multiple locations, by using the right route optimization app you will be able to cut your driving time in half.

 Combining Google Maps with this all-in-one tool results in having all the features field salespeople need to succeed.